github/developer.github.com/content/changes/2015-08-04-get-license-contents.md

 author_name: benbalter
 ---

-The [License API](/v3/licenses/) now allows you to retrieve the contents of a repository's open source license.
+The [License API Preview](/v3/licenses/) now allows you to retrieve the contents of a repository's open source license.
 As before, when the appropriate preview media type is passed, the repository endpoint will return information about the detected license, if any:

     GET /repos/:owner/:repo